Last week I attended two very informative and thought-provoking meetings at Devens.

 When I attended the meeting, I was on the fence, but having the opportunity to have my reservations addressed one-on-one with Murray Clark, of Ayer, and School District Superintendent Carl Mock, who chose to live in our community, several things helped me to make a decision to support the project.

 Foremost, the cast of characters who propose the project has changed from those in the regionalization process.
-The new faces (and some that remain) represent a better cross section
+The new faces (and some that remain) represent a better cross section of both towns.

 Ayer residents have stepped up to the plate by voting to absorb a portion of Shirley's Middle School debt.
 Although the right thing to do (approximately 60 percent of Ayer-Shirley Middle School students are from Ayer), this vote showed a commitment to the region and will lower Shirley's cost for the high school project for several years.